 Australian Paramedical College graduates are invited to apply for

 the position of Paramedic with London Ambulance.

-The London Ambulance Service (LAS) are actively recruiting newly-qualified Diploma students to work with them in the UK.
-Talks with LAS has revealed an opportunity for APC graduates who seek adventure and travel.
+The London Ambulance Service (LAS) are actively recruiting newly qualified Diploma students to work with them in the UK.
+Talks with LAS have revealed an opportunity for APC graduates who seek adventure and travel.

-“There are always enough places to accommodate new recruits from Australia”, said an LAS spokesperson.
+“There are always enough places to accommodate new recruits from Australia”, said a LAS spokesperson.